McKenzie Holmes: A Laurel Springs Scholar, Author, and Leader

 Upon returning to the States, McKenzie began an internship through Running Start.
 She was placed with Independent Women’s Forum, a policy think tank based in Washington D.C., in their communications department.

-This led to McKenzie a full-time position in the department, where she still works.
+This led to a full-time position in the department, where she still works as a Communications Specialist.

 All the while, she credits her Laurel Springs education for allowing her to tackle so many obstacles.